Swapnil1747/email_assistant/README.md

-# Intelligent Email Management System using AI
+# AI Personal Email Assistant

 An intelligent assistant that reads your Gmail, auto-replies to emails, schedules meetings, and summarizes your inbox using AI.